stolostron/multicluster-observability-operator/README.md

 ### Endpoint monitoring operator installation & endpoint monitoring configuration

-1. By default, the endpoint monitoring operator will be installed on any managed clusters.
-If want to disable this in a cluster, need to add label using key/value "monitoring"/"disabled" on it.
+1. By default, the endpoint monitoring operator is installed on any managed clusters.
+If you want to disable this in a cluster, you must update the configuration file using key/value "monitoring"/"disabled" on it.

-2. Once the endpoint monitoring operator installed in the managed cluster, it will update the configmap cluster-monitoring-config automatically, and then the metrics will be pushed to hub side.
+2. Once the endpoint monitoring operator installed in the managed cluster, the `multicluster-monitoring-config` updates automatically.
+Metrics are pushed to your hub cluster.

-3. In cluster's namespace in hub side, one default endpointmonitoring resource named as "endpoint-config"  will be created automatically.
-Users can edit section "relabelConfigs" in this resource to update the configuration for metrics collect in managed cluster side, such as filtering the metrics collected, injecting addtional labels([Prometheus relabel configuration]).
-A sample endpointmonitoring resource is as below:
+3. The `multicluster-endpoint-config` is automatically create in the hub cluster namespace.
+Update the `multicluster-endpoint-config` to update the configuration  for metrics collection on your managed cluster.
+You can also add labels.

+Update the labels in the EndpointMonitoring file.
+Your `endpointmonitoring` file might resemble the following contents:

 ```
 apiVersion: monitoring.open-cluster-management.io/v1alpha1
 kind: EndpointMonitoring